SirenRes/newsfeed_asyncio/README.md

 Usage :

-Just copy & paste the URL link to the variable that i specified there.
+Just copy & paste the URL link to the variable in config.py that i specified there.